 - A Sustainable Travel Plan has been developed for Farnham campus and plans are in development for Canterbury, Epsom and Rochester

 - In November 2018 UCA Liftshare (https://liftshare.com/uk/community/uca), car sharing community was launched to staff and students at all campuses.
 UCA Liftshare allows staff and students to arrange car sharing journeys and record when these take place.
-By October 2020, almost 200 staff and students had registered as users on the UCA Liftshare platform.
+By October 2021, over 200 staff and students had registered as users on the UCA Liftshare platform.
 Each Liftshare team of two or more people is estimated to be saving an average of 3,400 miles in car journeys, and 700kg of carbon emissions each year

 - Since May 2018 in partnership with Stagecoach bus services Farnham staff have been able to access discounts on bus fares and apply for free one–month trial bus tickets to see if commuting by bus works for them;